monyhar/monyhar/monyhar/docs/linux/instrumented_libraries.md

 ## Uploading the libraries

-This requires write permission on the `chromium-instrumented-libraries` GCS bucket. `dpranke@` can grant access.
+This requires write permission on the `monyhar-instrumented-libraries` GCS bucket. `dpranke@` can grant access.

 ```shell